MysteryPancake/Houdini-Fun/README.md

 Keep the topology as basic as possible and try increasing substeps to make Shape Match even more stiff.

 ## Negative frame ranges
-Seems obvious but worth noting: Houdini supports negative frame ranges.
+Seems obvious but worth noting: Unlike some software, Houdini supports negative frame ranges.

-For preroll you can start your sim on a negative frame without needing to time shift anything.
+For preroll you can start simulating on a negative frame without needing to time shift anything.

 ## Volumes from signed distance functions
 Most SDFs are written directly, like [the classics from Inigo Quilez](https://iquilezles.org/articles/distfunctions/).
 Luckily they're easy to port to Houdini: